 Gina Modica, a CU Ballet alumna, was among the first group of company dancers, performing from 1999-2003 in various ballets including Pas de Quatre, La Bayadere, and Arensky Variations.
 She currently serves on the CU Ballet Board of Directors in addition to her backstage production assistance.
 Modica is employed in the Admissions Department at the University of Illinois.

 Elijah Ochs, Props Master

-Elijah Ochs entered Champaign Ballet Academy and performed with Champaign Urbana Ballet in 2006.
+Ochs entered Champaign Ballet Academy and performed with Champaign Urbana Ballet in 2006.
 He advanced to Apprentice in the fall of 2011, then to Senior Company in the fall of 2014.
 In 2019, he was awarded a performance contract with CU Ballet.
-His repertoire includes Cavalier, Rose King, and Arabian Prince, as well as additional roles, in The Nutcracker; Prince Siegfried and Neapolitan in Swan Lake; Prince Desire in The Sleeping Beauty; Prince Charming and Spring in Cinderella; Cavalier and Harlequin in Coppélia; and, Golden Idol in La Bayadere.
+His repertoire includes Chef in CU Ballet’s premiere of The Little Mermaid in May of 2022; Cavalier, Rose King, and Arabian Prince, as well as additional roles, in The Nutcracker; Prince Siegfried and Neapolitan in Swan Lake; Prince Desire in The Sleeping Beauty; Prince Charming and Spring in Cinderella; Cavalier and Harlequin in Coppélia; and, Golden Idol in La Bayadere.
 In 2016, Ochs began teaching at Champaign Ballet Academy under the direction of Tobey Martinez.
 In 2020, he joined the staff of CU Ballet as Assistant to Artistic Director, Deanna Doty.
-A sophomore at the University of Illinois Urbana-Champaign, Ochs is studying Kinesiology and Spanish with plans for a career as a physical therapist.
+A senior at the University of Illinois Urbana-Champaign, Ochs is studying Kinesiology and Spanish with plans for a career as a physical therapist.